 CoBank recognizes the discontinuance of LIBOR presents significant risks and challenges that could have an impact on our business and our customers.
 Accordingly, CoBank has established a LIBOR governance and implementation program that includes senior management and has taken various actions to mitigate our risks to the LIBOR transition.
-Through December 31, 2021, we have implemented fallback language in a substantial majority of our loan agreements.
-We have commenced issuance of SOFR loan products for our wholesale lending to Association customers and to our commercial loan customers.
-We have also implemented changes to a number of our systems to support SOFR indexed transactions.
+Through December 31, 2022, we have implemented fallback language in a substantial majority of our loan agreements.
+We have implemented SOFR loan products for our commercial loan customers and our Association customers.
+We have also implemented changes to our systems and processes to support SOFR indexed transactions.

-We have exposure to various LIBOR-indexed financial instruments that mature after 2021.
+We have exposure to various LIBOR-indexed financial instruments that mature after June 30, 2023.
 This exposure includes loans that we make to our customers, investment securities that we purchase, Systemwide Debt Securities that are issued by the Federal Farm Credit Banks Funding Corporation (Funding Corporation) on the Bank's behalf, preferred stock that we issue and our derivative transactions.
 Alternative reference rates that replace LIBOR may not yield the same or similar economic results over the terms of the financial instruments, which could adversely affect the value of, and return on, instruments held by us.
 The transition from LIBOR could result in us paying higher interest rates on our current LIBOR-indexed Systemwide Debt Securities, adversely affect the yield on, and fair value of, the instruments we hold that reference LIBOR, and increase the costs of, or affect our ability to effectively use, derivative instruments to manage interest rate risk.
 In addition, to the extent that we cannot successfully transition our LIBOR-indexed financial instruments to an alternative rate-based index that is endorsed or supported by regulators and generally accepted by the market as a replacement to LIBOR, there could be other ramifications including those that may arise as a result of the need to redeem or terminate such instruments.
 Disputes and litigation with counterparties, investors and borrowers relating to the transition are also possible.
-Due to the uncertainty regarding the transition from LIBOR-indexed financial instruments, including when it will happen, the manner in which an alternative reference rate will apply, and the mechanisms for transitioning our LIBOR-indexed instruments to instruments with an alternative rate, we cannot yet reasonably estimate the expected financial impact of the LIBOR transition.
+Due to the uncertainty regarding the transition from LIBOR-indexed financial instruments, including the manner in which an alternative reference rate will apply, and the mechanisms for transitioning our LIBOR-indexed instruments to instruments with an alternative rate, we cannot yet reasonably estimate the expected financial impact of the LIBOR transition.